 The Academic Programs & Policies of ASA College can be found in the ASA College Catalog, page 39.

 Items included in this section include: definitions of the Academic Year, Semester Credit Hour, Class Schedule, and Course Load.
 Additionally, the section covers important polices such as FERPA, Student Conduct and Grievance Procedures.

-ASA College is a 2-year school, regionally accredited by the Middle States Commission on Higher Education (MSCHE) and nationally accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
-Credits earned at ASA are transferable to four-year programs at other colleges within these organizations.
+ASA College is a 2-year school, regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Credits earned at ASA may be transferable to four-year programs at other colleges within these organizations.